 What We Did

-Our venture to Ometepe started in Granada, where we kicked off our travel to this captivating island.
-Here’s how we did it:
+Our adventure to Ometepe started in Granada, where we kicked off our travels.

-We are all about seeing more of the world for less.
+We’re all about seeing more of the world for less.

-So we began by taking a convenient $1 USD taxi ride from our Airbnb to the Granada bus terminal
+So we began by taking a convenient $1 USD taxi ride from our Airbnb to the Granada bus terminal.

 Next, we hopped onto a “chicken bus” bound for Rivas – a budget-friendly $1 USD per person got us aboard.